 Shore up the version control system.
 Is the code repository structured in a sensible way?
 Are the repository accounts and permissions appropriate?
 If they don’t exist, consider putting in place processes to build and test the code in a straightforward, reliable and repeatable way.

-Software project management tools such as Maven can assist here.
+Software project management tools such as PyBuilder and Maven can assist here.
+Dependency checkers, such as OWASP, can identify vulnerabilities within a project's dependencies.
 This will greatly help developers starting on the project.

 Assign specialists to each excavation task

 Are there are any members of your team who have good experience with each piece of technology?
 If so, matchmake their abilities with the technology they will work on.

 Once the code is cleaned up, make sure that the next generation of developers don’t have to do what you’ve just done!
 Update the documentation, provide comprehensive test data and make sure it’s accessible.